hacdias/hacdias.com/content/contact/index.md

 ## 📧 E-mail {#email}

 E-mail is the easiest way to reach out to me.
-Feel free to just write me an e-mail, invite for a chat, or anything else.
-I'll likely reply within 48 hours.
 In the unlikely event you may want to send me something encrypted, you can also use my PGP key linked below.

 - [✉️ mail@hacdias.com](mailto:mail@hacdias.com)
 - [🗝 PGP Key](/pubkey.asc)